-But there’s a lot of debate as to whether dehydrated food is good for you or not.
+But there’s a lot of debate about whether dehydrated food is good for you.

 New to dehydrating?
 Read Expert-Level Food Dehydrating Guide

 Quick Answer – Is Dehydrated Food Good for You?

 Because some nutrients are lost during dehydration and storage, dehydrated food is not as healthy as fresh food.
 However, dehydrated foods are still a good source of many nutrients.

 Dehydration also means you’ll be able to eat many foods when the fresh version isn’t available, such as in winter.
 In this sense, dehydrated foods are very good for you.

 Health Benefits of Dehydrated Food

 Dehydrating is a way to preserve produce so you can eat it year round.
 This benefit is particularly great if you grow your own food.
 Water bath canning, pressure canning, and lacto-fermentation pickling are ways to preserve food, but dehydrated food takes up less space and is better for snacking on.